Iran's Foreign Minister: U.S. Strike On Soleimani An Act Of Terrorism And War

 Iranian Foreign Minister Mohammad Javad Zarif tells NPR that the U.S. "will pay" for a drone strike that killed the commander of the country's elite Quds Force, which he described as an act of "both terrorism and war."

-Speaking with All Things Considered host Mary Louise Kelly in Tehran, Zarif said last week's assassination of Gen. Qassem Soleimani was "a cowardly armed attack" that "amounts to war."
+Speaking with All Things Considered host Mary Louise Kelly in Tehran, Zarif said last week's assassination of Maj.
+Gen. Qassem Soleimani was "a cowardly armed attack" that "amounts to war."

 "[We] will respond according to our own timing and choice," he said.